soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Progression-DestinyFactionProgression.md

 Name | Type | Description
 ---- | ---- | -----------
 factionHash | [[Destiny.Definitions.DestinyFactionDefinition|Destiny-Definitions-DestinyFactionDefinition]]:integer:uint32 | The hash identifier of the Faction related to this progression.
-Use it to look up the DestinyFactionDefinition for more rendering info. progressionHash | [[Destiny.Definitions.DestinyProgressionDefinition|Destiny-Definitions-DestinyProgressionDefinition]]:integer:uint32 | The hash identifier of the Progression in question.
+Use it to look up the DestinyFactionDefinition for more rendering info. factionVendorIndex | integer:int32 | The index of the Faction vendor that is currently available.
+Will be set to -1 if no vendors are available. progressionHash | [[Destiny.Definitions.DestinyProgressionDefinition|Destiny-Definitions-DestinyProgressionDefinition]]:integer:uint32 | The hash identifier of the Progression in question.
 Use it to look up the DestinyProgressionDefinition in static data. dailyProgress | integer:int32 | The amount of progress earned today for this progression. dailyLimit | integer:int32 | If this progression has a daily limit, this is that limit.